Timeline

 1958

-11 December – interviewed by Alan Whicker for BBC programme “Tonight”, with William Wilkins, Roddy Maude-Roxby and Ken Baynes
+11 December – interviewed by Alan Whicker on the AUA with William Wilkins, Roddy Maude-Roxby and Ken Baynes for BBC programme “Tonight”

 1959

-– “Of all things she is secretary of the ANTI UGLIES!” article published in the Daily Express
+16 March – article by William Hickey published in the Daily Express: “Of all things she is secretary of the ANTI UGLIES!”

 1961

-30 November – 29 December “Blake, Boty, Porter, Reeve” at the AIA Gallery
+30 November – 29 December – exhibited over 20 works in “Blake, Boty, Porter, Reeve” at the AIA Gallery, London

-31 December – attended the new year’s eve party at Chelsea School of Art, where she met Philip Saville
+31 December – attended the new year’s eve party at Chelsea School of Art, where she met TV producer Philip Saville

 1962

-25 March – broadcast of BBC “Monitor” programme “Pop Goes the Easel”
+25 March – broadcast of “Pop Goes the Easel”

-27 March – opening of Ann Jellicoe’s “The Knack” at The Royal Court Theatre
+27 March – opening of “The Knack” at the Royal Court Theatre, for which she designed the programme cover and poster

-22 July – broadcast of “ITV Armchair Theatre” play “North City Traffic Straight Ahead”
+22 July – broadcast of the “ITV Armchair Theatre” play “North City Traffic Straight Ahead”

-28 August – opening of “New Approaches To The Figure” at the Arthur Jeffress Gallery
+28 August – 28 September – exhibited in “New Approaches To The Figure”, Arthur Jeffress Gallery, London

-8 November – cover article by Derek Marlowe in Scene magazine
+8 November – cover article by Derek Marlowe with photo by Michael Seymour in Scene magazine

 9 November – broadcast of BBC play “The Face They See”

-December – collected Bob Dylan from airport with Philip Saville and escorted the singer around London for three weeks leading up to his appearance in the BBC Sunday Night Play “The Madhouse on Castle Street” produced by Saville [broadcast 13 January 1963]
+December – collected Bob Dylan from the airport with Saville – the singer’s first visit to the UK, over for his appearance in the BBC Sunday Night Play “The Madhouse on Castle Street”

 1962/3